 I haven’t been to sleep in three days, because I’ve been trying to make up stuff at the last minute.
 I’ve got some songs that you haven’t heard yet that’s gonna make the album.
 The song’s called ‘Life is a Musical’.

 And, since we’re talking about the whole Outkast situation, I gotta tell you these lyrics.
-I wish you could hear it.
-I says, “Not so far or long ago, when life was straight up and cars would move slow, and you were cool if you were pigeon toed, but now things have changed.
+I wishes, “Not so far or long ago, when life was straight up and cars would move slow, and you were cool if you were pigeon toed, but now things have changed.
 Now, life is a musical.”

 I called Big Boi on the telephone.
 I said, “Hold up, before we write another song.
 No matter what goes down, we stand strong, because ain’t nothing changed.
 Let’s make a musical based on fiction and faction or verse visa; throw in some action, and you’ve got us well to a fraction.
 ‘Cause, things have changed.
 It’s all good.
 Outkast goes Hollywood.”